Stacey Richter

 Stacey Richter is an American writer of short fiction.
 Richter has been the recipient of four Pushcart Prizes, a National Prize for Fiction and the National Magazine Award.
-Her first collection of stories, My Date with Satan was published in 1999.
+Her first collection of stories, My Date with Satan, was published in 1999.
 In 2007, Richter published her second collection, Twin Study, which includes the Pushcart Award-winning story "The Land of Pain."

 Richter was born in Prince George's County, Maryland on April 3, 1965, the daughter of Valerie and Herschel Richter, a cardiologist.
 She was raised in Phoenix, Arizona.
 Richter earned a Bachelor of Arts in History from the University of California, Berkeley and a Master's in Creative Writing from Brown University.
-She has resided in Tucson since 1992.
+She has lived in Tucson since 1992.